Pengerang Integrated Complex to contribute 10-15pc to Petronas Chemicals’ revenue in FY22 | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-KUALA LUMPUR, April 22 ― Petronas Chemicals Group Bhd (PCB) expects its Pengerang Integrated Complex (PIC), which will be operational by the second half of 2021, to contribute 10 to 15 per cent to its revenue in the financial year ending December 31, 2022 (FY22).
+KUALA LUMPUR, April 22 — Petronas Chemicals Group Bhd (PCG) expects its Pengerang Integrated Complex (PIC), which will be operational by the second half of 2021, to contribute 10 to 15 per cent to its revenue in the financial year ending Dec 31, 2022 (FY22).

 Chairman Datuk Md Arif Mahmood said the group would ramp up the operations of PIC to full capacity next year and add 1.8 million tonnes of chemicals to its portfolio.